-For example, if the request comes from a man in California using Linux:
+For example, if the request comes from a user in California on Linux:

-- A line item targeting Men in California will be on the list.
+- A line item targeting Users in California will be on the list

-- A line item targeting Men in California on Windows will not be on the list.
+- A line item targeting Users in California on Windows will not be on the list

-- A line item targeting Men in Vermont will not be on the list.
+- A line item targeting Users in Vermont will not be on the list

-The ad server then removes line items from the list that aren't eligible to serve for various reasons, such as:
+The ad server then removes ads from the list that aren't eligible to serve for various reasons, such as: